 Commencing at the point of intersection along the south line of Sec.
-34, T118N, R22W (which is also the border between the City of Plymouth and the City of Minnetonka), and the centerline of Plymouth Road3 thence northerly along the centerline of Plymouth Road to the east extension of the south line of Lot 19, Greer's Orchard Tracts, thence westerly along the south line of said Lot 19 to a point 50 feet east of the west line thereof, thence northerly along a line 50 feet east of and parallel to the west line of said Lot 19 to a point 150 feet north of the south line of said Lot 19, thence easterly along a line 150 feet north of and parallel to the south line of said Lot 19, thence east line thereof, thence northerly along a line 267 feet north of and parallel to the south line of said Lot 19 to a point 59 feet east of the west line of Lot 19, thence northerly along a line 267 feet north of and parallel to the south line of said Lot 19 to a point 59 feet east of the west line of Lot 19, thence northerly along a line 59 feet east of and parallel to the west line of Lot 19, thence northerly along a line 59 feet east of and parallel to the west line of Lot 19 to the centerline of County Road No. 15;
+34, T118N, R22W (which is also the border between the City of Plymouth and the City of Minnetonka), and the centerline of Plymouth Road thence northerly along the centerline of Plymouth Road to the east extension of the south line of Lot 19, Greer's Orchard Tracts, thence westerly along the south line of said Lot 19 to a point 50 feet east of the west line thereof, thence northerly along a line 50 feet east of and parallel to the west line of said Lot 19 to a point 150 feet north of the south line of said Lot 19, thence easterly along a line 150 feet north of and parallel to the south line of said Lot 19 to the east line thereof, thence northerly along said east line to a point 267 feet north of the south line of said Lot 19, thence westerly along a line 267 feet north of and parallel to the south line of said Lot 19 to a point 59 feet east of the west line of Lot 19, thence northerly along a line 59 feet east of and parallel to the west line of Lot 19 to the centerline of County Road No. 15;

 Thence westerly along the centerline of County Road No. 15 in Secs.
-34 and 33, T118N, R22W to a point 138.6 feet east of the west line of Lot 16, Block 1, Glen Grove Acres, thence northerly along a line 138.6 feet east of and parallel to the west line of said Lot 16 to the north line of said Lot 16, thence westerly along the north lines of Lots 16 and 17, Block 1, Glen Grove Acres, to the west line of said Lot 17, thence westerly on the north line of Lot 4, Block 1, Juneau Acres, extended, to the west line of said Lot 4, thence southerly along said west line to the north line of Lot 18, Block 2, Glen Grove Acres, thence westerly along said north line and the north line of Lot 19, Block 2, Glen Grove Acres, to the west line of said Lot 19, thence southerly along said west line to the ast line of Lot 19 to the north line of R.L.S.
+34 and 33, T118N, R22W to a point 138.6 feet east of the west line of Lot 16, Block 1, Glen Grove Acres, thence northerly along a line 138.6 feet east of and parallel to the west line of said Lot 16 to the north line of said Lot 16, thence westerly along the north lines of Lots 16 and 17, Block 1, Glen Grove Acres, to the west line of said Lot 17, thence westerly on the north line of Lot 4, Block 1, Juneau Acres, extended, to the west line of said Lot 4, thence southerly along said west line to the north line of Lot 18, Block 2, Glen Grove Acres, thence westerly along said north line and the north line of Lot 19, Block 2, Glen Grove Acres, to the west line of said Lot 19, thence southerly along said west line of Lot 19 to the north line of R.L.S.
 No. 219, thence southwesterly along said north line to the east line of Lot 17,

-1 Common boundary between Bassett Creek watershed and Mississippi Watershed (Formerly Middle Mississippi River Watershed) was obtained from Middle Mississippi River Watershed Management Organization Legal Description, May 1985 and Attachment C Legal Description of area to be transferred from Bassett WMO to Middle Mississippi WMO, May 2003)
+&lt;sup>1 Common boundary between Bassett Creek watershed and Mississippi Watershed (Formerly Middle Mississippi River Watershed) was obtained from Middle Mississippi River Watershed Management Organization Legal Description, May 1985 and Attachment C Legal Description of area to be transferred from Bassett WMO to Middle Mississippi WMO, May 2003)

-2 Common boundary between Bassett Creek watershed and Minnehaha Creek Watershed was from Minnehaha Creek Watershed District boundary (April 28, 1993) obtained from BWSR.
+&lt;sup>2 Common boundary between Bassett Creek watershed and Minnehaha Creek Watershed was from Minnehaha Creek Watershed District boundary (April 28, 1993) obtained from BWSR.

-3 Boundary is also the boundary between the Bassett Creek and Minnehaha Creek watersheds.
+&lt;sup>3 Boundary is also the boundary between the Bassett Creek and Minnehaha Creek watersheds.